robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 Before we begin, I'd like to say a few words on fear and paralysis.

 It's often said that software design has no rules, only principles.
 The principles of OOP design could fill more pages than a complete guide to infinite loops.
-All of these principles can be invaluable tools for writing great software, but they also come inextricably bundled with a bumper-pack of novel ways in which to worry that you're doing it wrong.
+These principles can all be invaluable tools for writing great software, but they come inextricably bundled with a bumper-pack of novel ways in which to worry that you're doing it wrong.
 This makes it more critical than ever that you remember Principle 0: don't get paralyzed by the fear of makking a mistork.

 *(See?)*